MP Estate Planning UK

 What information do trustees need for the TRS and what are the penalties for late registration?

-Trustees need names, dates of birth, addresses and details of trust assets and income.
-Late registration can lead to penalties and possible increased scrutiny.
+Trustees need names, dates of birth, addresses, National Insurance numbers (or UTRs) and details of trust assets and income.
+Late registration can lead to penalties and potential increased HMRC scrutiny.
+The TRS register is not publicly accessible, unlike Companies House.
 Prompt registration and accurate updates reduce risk and demonstrate compliance.

 How can trustees stay compliant year‑on‑year?

-Follow an annual checklist: record income received, note tax paid, issue statements to beneficiaries and file trust returns on time.
+Follow an annual checklist: record all income received, note tax paid, issue R185 statements to beneficiaries and file the SA900 trust and estate tax return by the deadline (31 January online, 31 October paper).
 Register or update the TRS when needed and keep clear minutes of trustee decisions.
-Seek professional advice for mixed assets or complex arrangements.
+Store all records for at least six years.
+Seek professional advice for mixed assets, settlor-interested questions or complex arrangements.

 When should trustees or beneficiaries get professional advice?

-Seek help when trusts mix capital and income, involve settlor‑interested rules, have multiple beneficiaries, or when large or unusual transactions occur.
-A tax adviser or solicitor can clarify reporting, reduce errors and protect family assets for the long term.
+Seek specialist help when trusts mix capital and income, involve settlor-interested rules, have multiple beneficiaries with different entitlements, include cross-border elements, or when large or unusual transactions occur.
+A solicitor or tax adviser with trust expertise can clarify reporting obligations, reduce errors and help protect family assets for the long term.
+As with medicine, trust law is a specialist area — a generalist may miss critical details.

 How can we